Code-Institute-Submissions/Conors-Lexicon/README.md

 **Update words the user has made:** When the user finds their word on the website, be it on the homepage, by searching or in their profile view, they'll have the option of updating various fields in it by clicking on the Edit button next to the word.
 From here they can change the fields of the word, the same ones from the add_word template.
 Must be logged in to update.
 No wireframe included as its almost identical to add_word.html, apart from the buttons.

-### error template
+### error template(s)

-**Displays an error when the user tries to go somewhere where they shouldn't:** If for example, you enter into the url /(username) of someone they're not logged in as, instead of showing you their profile, you'll instead be shown an error page telling them they shouldn't be here.
+**Displays an error page on the website:** If for example, you enter into the url /(username) of someone they're not logged in as, instead of showing you their profile, you'll instead be shown an error page telling them they shouldn't be here.
 This will also display for add_word.html.
 If the user is logged in but enters the url to register or log in, they'll also see this page.
+Also made an error page for not found (404) and Internal server error (500).

-Below is a wireframe for error.html, there is little to no difference
+Below is a wireframe for error.html pages, there is little difference between error 403, 404 and 500 pages in terms of styling.

 * [Desktop](https://ibb.co/nkbnMqh)
 * [Tablet](https://ibb.co/bdKYDsR)